pyeve/eve/docs/features.rst

 .. code-block:: console

     $ curl -H "Content-Type: application/json" -X PATCH -i http://eve-demo.herokuapp.com/people/521d6840c437dc0002d1203c -d '{"firstname": "ronald"}'
-    HTTP/1.1 403 FORBIDDEN
+    HTTP/1.1 428 PRECONDITION REQUIRED

-We attempted an edit (``PATCH``), but we did not provide an ``ETag`` for the item so we got a ``403 FORBIDDEN`` back.
+We attempted an edit (``PATCH``), but we did not provide an ``ETag`` for the item so we got a ``428 PRECONDITION REQUIRED`` back.
 Let's try again:

 .. code-block:: console